bendwyer/btsync/README.md

 ---
 #### Sidenote: `btsync.conf`
 I will reference two versions of `btsync.conf` in this README.
 Only the **Upstart** configuration file is available to download from this repo.
 The **BitTorrent Sync** configuration file has to be created and edited by hand.
-For the sake of clarity, I will reiterate the locations of the two files:<br>
+For the sake of clarity, I will reiterate the locations of the two files:

 **BitTorrent Sync**
 ```
 /etc/btsync/btsync.conf